a-mufasa/SE-Team4-Project/README.md

 Note:

 1) As of now, the command that removes the border for the splash_screen only works on windows, this command makes it invisible on mac
+2) Use the OS terminal rather than an IDE terminal for the installation commands.

 ------------------------------------------------------------------------